AlbertP3/FlashCards/README.md

 1. RevisionTimer for recording time spent during a *Revision*
 2. Pace Timer for switching cards after a specified time has passed (turn off by setting to 0)
-3. Timers will stop whenever the Application window is not selected or a side-window is opened
+3. Timers will stop whenever the Application window is not selected or a tab is opened

 ## Monitoring